 (1aa) In this section —

-“geothermal energy” and “geothermal energy resources” have the same meanings as they have in the Petroleum and Geothermal Energy Resources Act 1967.
+geothermal energy and geothermal energy resources have the same meanings as they have in the Petroleum and Geothermal Energy Resources Act 1967.

 (1) The reservation of a marine management area shall be for the purpose of managing and protecting the marine environment so that it may be used for conservation, recreational, scientific and commercial purposes.